UranusLin/beta-fullstack-assignment/system_design/trading_bot_system/README.md

 This system is made up of several modules, each handling a specific aspect of the arbitrage system.

-1. **Data Collection**: This module is responsible for gathering price data from different cryptocurrency exchanges.
+* **Data Collection (packages/data_collection)**: This package is responsible for gathering price data from different cryptocurrency exchanges.
 It publishes the collected data to a Redis channel.

-2. **Arbitrage Strategy Module**: This module subscribes to the Redis channel to receive the price data.
+* **Arbitrage Strategy Module (packages/arbitrage_strategy)**: This package subscribes to the Redis channel to receive the price data.
 It applies arbitrage algorithms on the received data and publishes potential arbitrage opportunities.

-3. **Trading Module**: This module listens for potential arbitrage opportunities and executes the trades.
+* **Trading Module (packages/trading_module)**: This package listens for potential arbitrage opportunities and executes the trades.

-4. **Database Module**: This module persists price data, arbitrage opportunities, and trade results to a database.
+* **Database Module (packages/database_module)**: This package persists price data, arbitrage opportunities, and trade results to a database.

-5. **Backtesting Module**: Allows for testing of different arbitrage strategies with historical data.
+* **Backtesting Module (packages/backtesting)**: This package allows for testing of different arbitrage strategies with historical data.

-6. **Monitoring Module**: Monitors the operation of the whole system and alerts if something goes wrong.
+* **Monitoring Module (packages/monitoring_module)**: This package monitors the operation of the whole system and alerts if something goes wrong.

-7. **Logging Module**: Handles logging of various events in the system.
+* **Logging Module (packages/logging_module)**: This package handles logging of various events in the system.

-8. **Notification Module**: Sends notifications about trade results or system alerts to designated channels (e.g., Slack, Telegram).
+* **Notification Module (packages/notification_module)**: This package sends notifications about trade results or system alerts to designated channels (e.g., Slack, Telegram).

+* **Trading Bot Library (packages/trading_bot_lib)**: This package contains the core libraries and algorithms used by the trading module for executing the trades.

 ## Development Environment